Koalaila/PokePal/README.md

-# PokePark 2 Tracker
+# PokePal
 ## For Tracking Items, Friends, Areas, Areas Completed, and Story Progression

-This Program will help you track what items you need, by listing each individual item **WIP will update as time comes**
+PokePal will help you track what items you need, by listing each individual item **WIP will update as time comes**